 10. Marketing is the Lifeblood of the Business

 You may have the most lucrative shiny shimmery shop but if no one knows about it, it’s as good as a nothing.
-There is a variety of marketing channels that you may want to juggle – although it is advisable that you strategically plan these marketing plans.
+There is a variety of marketing channels that you may want to juggle – although it is advisable that you strategically plan these channels.

 Traditional marketing includes flyers, word of mouth, and old-fashioned ads.
-Digital marketing is the fad nowadays, utilize the many avenues of the world wide web and make good use of social media.
+Digital marketing is the necessity nowadays, utilising the many avenues of the world wide web and make good use of social media.